About Us

 No Water, No Birds, No Marsh

 Dry, isolated land punctuated by miles of long, bumpy dry dirt road.
-When we arrived at the dead end, we had just enough room for Pam to turn truck and trailer around to head back down the same desolate road.
-Oh, didn’t I mention that we did that with trailer in tow?
+An hour later when we arrived at the dead end, we had just enough room for Pam to turn truck and trailer around to head back down the same desolate and rutted road.
+Oh, maybe I forgot to mention we were pulling the trailer through those ruts.
+This was a bad idea and “I’m sorry”, said the navigator.

 Drivers also need a sense of humor!!
 Luckily, Pam has one.